 Driver distraction and inattention in road traffic and the resulting accidents have become a world-wide problem.
-Drivers are often tempted to use their mobile phones while driving, even though studies have shown that the risk of accident is increased manifold for drivers using mobile phones while driving.
+Drivers are often tempted to use their mobile phones while driving, even though studies have shown that the risk of accident is increased for drivers using mobile phones while driving.

 Driver distraction and inattention in road traffic and the resulting accidents have become a world-wide problem.
 Drivers are often tempted to use their mobile phones while driving, even though all disruptive use of communication devices is forbidden by Finnish law.
 The law allows the use of a mobile phone if the phone is equipped with a handsfree system.
-The restrictions on mobile phone use are due to the fact that studies have shown the risk of accident is increased manifold for drivers using a mobile phone while driving.
+The restrictions on mobile phone use are due to the fact that studies have shown the risk of accident is increased for drivers using a mobile phone while driving.

 A driver’s distraction and inattention refers to the driver’s attention being targeted at activities other than those required for safe driving.